Serie 6 MAF671B0 - Deep fryer BOSCH - Free user manual and instructions

 - If dark smoke comes out of the appliance, disconnect it from the mains immediately.
 Do not take the basket out until the amount of smoke has decreased.

 The appliance becomes hot during operation.
-Never use hot surfaces.
+Never touch hot surfaces.

 - Allow the appliance to cool down before cleaning or transporting.